 Fortunately, school districts across the state have opportunities to make agricultural science education more of a priority in their school systems.
 Those school districts currently offering agriculture courses to their students can make those credits count towards high school graduation in a different way beyond elective credits and help students meet the Regent Admission Index (RAI) to attend Iowa’s universities.

-For example, Agricultural Science courses currently offered that satisfy the Iowa Core standards for Life Science, Chemistry or Physics may be allowed to substitute for those courses if 1) instructors are endorsed to teach such courses and 2) the school board approves of the substitution.
-One example Agricultural Science curriculum well-established in Iowa that satisfies Iowa Core Standards in science subjects is CASE (Curriculum for Agricultural Science Education).
+For example, Agricultural Science courses currently offered that satisfy the Iowa Academic Standards for Life Science, Chemistry or Physics may be allowed to substitute for those courses if 1) instructors are endorsed to teach such courses and 2) the school board approves of the substitution.
+One example Agricultural Science curriculum well-established in Iowa that satisfies Iowa Academic Standards in science subjects is CASE (Curriculum for Agricultural Science Education).

 To make this happen, your school district can learn about the processes already in place that have worked for other schools across Iowa: